CaoAssignments/cse11-fa25-pa1-grade-calculator-starter/README.md

 - **Makeup Policy:** Each quiz has a corresponding makeup quiz.
 The final quiz score is the higher of the original quiz score or the makeup quiz score

 **Line 3:** 1 number representing attendance points earned
+- Range: 0-16 points (total lectures: 9 weeks × 2 lectures/week, minus midterm day and Thanksgiving)
-- Range: 0-18 points.
-For grading, attendance is capped at a maximum of 12 points (since 6 participation points are already dropped).
+- For grading, attendance is capped at a maximum of 10 points (we drop the lowest 6 lecture attendances)

 **Line 4:** 1 number representing midterm score (as a percentage)
 - Range: 0-100